 I agree that the drugs used are effective at 'managing' symptoms, but sadly they can come alongside a whole host of negative effects and when you stop taking them, the symptoms often return with a vengeance!.

 I'm not 'anti-pharmaceuticals'.
-I always say that if I ever get hit by a car, I wan't to be taken straight to A&E and given all the pain relieving drugs they have.
-This is not the time to see an acupuncturist or nutritionist.
+I always say that if I ever get hit by a car, I wan't to be taken straight to A&E and given all the pain relieving drugs available.
+This is not the time to see an acupuncturist or nutritionist!

 Medications certainly have their time and place, however I don't believe they should be a first resort.
 Especially if someone isn't addressing some of the basics of hormonal health like regulating blood sugar, exercising, sleeping well, managing stress etc.